-Aerial: an airborne vehicle embarking a bent pipe payload or a regenerative payload telecommunication transmitter, typically at an altitude between 10 to 20 km.
+Aerial: an airborne vehicle embarking a bent pipe payload or a regenerative payload telecommunication transmitter, typically at an altitude between 8 to 50 km.

-Airborne vehicles: Unmanned Aircraft Systems (UAS), High Altitude Platforms (HAPs)
+Airborne vehicles: High Altitude Platforms (HAPs) encompassing Unmanned Aircraft Systems (UAS) including tethered UAS and Lighter than Air UAS (LTA), Heavier than Air UAS (HTA), all operating in altitude typically between 8 and 50 km

 Availability : % of time during which the RAN is available for the targeted communication.
 Unavailable communication for shorter period than [Y] ms shall not be counted.
 The RAN may contain several access network components among which an NTN to achieve multi-connectivity or link aggregation.